NEONScience/NEON-Data-Skills/tutorials/Python/neonUtilities/neonUtilitiesPython.md

 ### Windows users

 The rpy2 package was built for Mac, and doesn't always work smoothly on Windows.
 If you have trouble with the install, try these steps.

 1. Add C:\Program Files\R\R-3.3.1\bin\x64 to the Windows Environment Variable “Path”
 2. Install rpy2 manually from https://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2
     1. Pick the correct version.
-At the download page the portion of the files with cp## relate to the Python version. e.g., rpy2 2.9.2 cp36 cp36m win_amd64.whl is the correct download when running Python 36 and 64 bit Windows (amd64).
+At the download page the portion of the files with cp## relate to the Python version. e.g., rpy2 2.9.2 cp36 cp36m win_amd64.whl is the correct download when 2.9.2 is the latest version of rpy2 and you are running Python 36 and 64 bit Windows (amd64).
     2. Save the whl file, navigate to it in windows then run pip directly on the file as follows “pip install rpy2 2.9.2 cp36 cp36m win_amd64.whl”
 3. Add  an R_HOME Windows environment variable with the path C:\Program Files\R\R-3.4.3 (or whichever version you are running)
-4. Add an R_USER Windows environment variable with the path C:\Users\tgoulden\AppData\Local\Continuum\Anaconda3\Lib\site-packages\rpy2 (modify for your own user account)
+4. Add an R_USER Windows environment variable with the path C:\Users\yourUserName\AppData\Local\Continuum\Anaconda3\Lib\site-packages\rpy2

 ## Load packages